Non-linear anomalous Edelstein response at altermagnetic interfaces: Introduction

 Altermagnets (AMs) are a class of magnetic materials with a total magnetization that vanishes by symmetry while at the same time Kramers' degeneracy is lifted~\cite{smejkal2022beyond,mazin2021prediction,hayami2019momentum,smejkal2020crystal,naka2019spin,yuan2020giant,naka2021perovskite,guo2023spins,sato2024altermagnetic,smejkal2022anomalous,hayami2019momentum,ma2021multifunctional}.
 Unlike antiferromagnets, for which the vanishing of the magnetization is enforced by the combined action of time-reversal and translation/inversion symmetry, in AMs this involves an additional rotation or mirror operation.
 This symmetry operation causes the band structure to be spin-polarized, also in the absence of spin-orbit coupling (SOC)~\cite{smejkal2022beyond}.
-The presence of spin-polarized bands and Fermi surfaces makes AMs potentially appealing as spin-polarized current sources for antiferromagnetic spintronics~\cite{naka2019spin,bai2023efficient,gonzalez2021efficient,zelezny2017spin,bai2022observation,bose2022tilted}.
+The presence of spin-polarized bands and Fermi surfaces makes AMs potentially appealing as spin-polarized current sources for antiferromagnetic spintronics~\cite{naka2019spin,bai2023efficient,gonzalez2021efficient,zelezny2017spin,bai2022observation,bose2022tilted,golub2025spinorientationelectriccurrent}.
 On the basis of magnetic symmetries~\cite{smejkal2022beyond}, an extensive set of candidate materials exhibiting collinear altermagnetism have been identified from electronic structure calculations, both 3D~\cite{guo2023spins} and 2D~\cite{milivojevic2024interplay}.
 While experimentally the spin-splitting of electronic bands has been observed by photoemission spectroscopy~\cite{zeng2024observation,reimers2024direct,lu2024observation,jiang2024discovery,zhang2024crystal}, exploration of AM (magneto--) transport properties for antiferromagnetic spintronic purposes, which capitalizes on their strong exchange interactions~\cite{daldin2024antiferromagnetic}, has only just begun and has so far focused on harnessing their anomalous and spin Hall effects~\cite{li2024topological,sato2024altermagnetic,gonzalez2021efficient,feng2022an,gonzalez2023spontaneous,bai2022observation,reimers2024direct,hu2024spinhalledelsteineffects}.
 For instance it has recently been shown that altermagnetic spin-splitting is at the origin of a spin Hall effect in RuO$_2$~\cite{bai2023efficient}.
+In this context, we identify natural possibilities for spin-to-charge conversion processes at AM interfaces that fundamentally go beyond the canonical linear Rashba-Edelstein effect~\cite{edelstein_effect, trama2022tunable,trama2024charge}, namely the generation of an in-plane magnetization in response to a planar electric field caused by antisymmetric spin-texture at the Fermi surface.
+Indeed, we show that this response is actually suppressed by AM.
+Instead, the competition between Rashba SOC (RSOC) and AM triggers \textit{anomalous} non-linear Edelstein effects (EEs): we will show that a magnetization transverse to the interface is induced by an in-plane applied electric and magnetic field (or an in-plane magnetization) -- or alternatively as non-linear magnetic response to purely planar electric fields.
+This spin-to-charge conversion in electric and magnetic field can be depicted by an in-plane current forcing the magnetic moments out of the plane, as schematically indicated in Fig.~\ref{fig:cartoon}.
+Also the purely electric non-linear case will be understood in such basic terms.